Women speaking to a group

 Everyone wants to work with a visionary leader.
-Someone who inspires and motivates you.
+Someone who inspires and motivates.

-At some point in your role as an Executive Director, whether you have been there for years or have newly taken over the reins of the agency – you begin to form a vision of how you to leverage your agency’s impact.
+At some point in your role as an Executive Director, whether you have been there for years or have newly taken over the reins of the agency – you begin to form a vision of how to grow your agency’s impact.

 This vision helps you power through those days when you are up to your neck in the tedium of running a nonprofit.

-Once your vision begins to gel- how do you get your staff, your board, and your partners to buy into your vision and make it their own?
+Once your vision begins to gel- how do you get your staff, your board, and your partners to buy-in and make it their own?

 How do you find that sweet spot where you have your ideas clear enough that you can share them, but flexible enough to incorporate the responses and enthusiasm of others?